 Fabrick is David Burke's Garment District restaurant on the Archer's ground floor with a dining room draped in colorful fabric installations.
 The kitchen runs playful American plates: clothesline bacon, pastrami salmon, tomahawk chops.
 Hotel guests get breakfast here and walk-in dinner tables non-guests cannot find.

-Archer runs AAA Four Diamond and shows up in the MICHELIN Guide at a room rate that starts around $350 on weekdays.
+Archer runs AAA Four Diamond and shows up in the MICHELIN Guide at a weekday room rate most Midtown flags cannot touch.
 For Midtown, that is the Four Seasons at half price with a smaller footprint.
 The 180 rooms are compact but designed rather than generic.

 Archer Hotel New York opened in 2014 at 45 West 38th Street as the Garment District's attempt to have a design hotel that actually functioned as a hotel.